sushantsondhi/robo-vision/README.md

 2. **Given:** Part1.1

-    **Task1:** Make a wireframe model of two objects on a black background
+    **Task:** Make a wireframe model of two objects on a black background

     **Procedure:**
     - Take a point in the left image and corresponding point in the right image